leondz/hatespeechdata/README.md

 * Level of annotation: Content (in the context of a conversation)
 * Platform: Gab
 * Medium: Text
-* Annotation process: Annotators on Mechanical Turk.
-2/3 agreement required to label a post as hate speech.
-Excluding the rejected answers, the annotators were provided by 926 workers.
-* Annotation agreement: Not given
 * Reference: Qian, J., Bethke, A., Belding, E. and Yang Wang, W., 2019.
 A Benchmark Dataset for Learning to Intervene in Online Hate Speech.
 ArXiv,.

 __19. A Benchmark Dataset for Learning to Intervene in Online Hate Speech (Reddit)__